 Gary recognises the privileged position these various roles give him to really understand the challenges in primary care through a number of different lenses with frontline, local, regional and national context.

 “I am passionate about identifying proven technologies and tools to facilitate the delivery of great care to individual patients and to maximise the efficiency of care provision across systems.
 Translation into, and adoption by, general practice teams can be frustratingly slow.
-Understanding and overcoming the frontline challenges in speeding this process up is a key reason I am delighted to join the Board of Eastern AHSN”
+Understanding and overcoming the frontline challenges in speeding this process up is a key reason I am delighted to join the Board of Health Innovation East”

 Lindsey has over 20 years’ experience working alongside executive level authorities in life sciences, charities and the NHS.
 She is an accomplished project manager, having led several high profile award-winning national healthcare projects and has also contributed to the development of national policy.
 In addition to these achievements in 2012 she co-founded a healthcare consultancy firm specialising in creating bespoke solutions to address problems in health and social care.
 Prior to setting up this consultancy she held various senior roles within the pharmaceutical industry contributing to patient advocacy, policy change, programme development, strategy development, and multi-sector partnership working.